Free Sleep Cycle Calculator Online

 The sleep cycle calculator finds the best times to wake up or go to sleep based on 90-minute sleep cycles.
-Waking at the end of a complete cycle, rather than mid-cycle, reduces sleep inertia (grogginess).
-Enter your wake-up time or bedtime and get the optimal sleep schedule.
+Waking at the end of a complete cycle rather than mid-cycle reduces sleep inertia (the grogginess that follows a disrupted deep sleep stage).
+Enter your wake-up time or bedtime and get an optimized sleep schedule instantly.
 Free, no account needed.

 Wake-up Time